jvela924/rollin_eats/README.md

 6. I, as a user, can view information about each food truck and see links to their social media.
 7. I, as a user, can view my previously matched with food trucks.

-## MVP
-* Backend built in Node and Express, using PostgreSQL as the database.
-* Front-end built using React.
-* Hosted on Digital Ocean.
-* Potentially, use axios instead of fetch.

 ## Wireframes

 ### Homepage